hectorMiranda/marcetuxstudios/_posts/2017-12-09-graphql-subscriptions-gorns-shifts.md

 more than one Node process, but that's a change I can make without touching the subscription schema.
 The protocol doesn't care about the PubSub transport.
 That boundary is the part I like most about the design.

+*Update: Moved the PubSub layer to Redis before the end of the month — the second Node process I spun up for the API tier would have split subscription state otherwise.
+The change was exactly as local as I expected: swap the in-memory `PubSub` for `graphql-redis-subscriptions`, point it at the ElastiCache endpoint, remove the connection limit warning I'd left in a comment.
+Subscription clients connected to either process now receive events published by either process.
+The schema and client code are unchanged.*